 Both parties agreed to settle the matter through conciliation.
-The concerned staff agreed to apologise to Laila for creating unpleasant sentiments for her.
-Confirmation was also given by the swimming pool's management that any person wearing a loose T-shirt and loose pants (covering the knees) over their swimsuit are permitted to use the swimming pool.
+The concerned staff member agreed to apologise to Laila for creating an unpleasant experience for her.
+Confirmation was also given by the swimming pool's management that people wearing a loose T-shirt and loose pants (covering the knees) over their swimsuit are permitted to use the swimming pool.

 - Under the law, intent to discriminate is irrelevant.
-Both direct and indirect racially discriminatory acts which arise from cultural insensitivity, even without the intention to discriminate, may still be unlawful. - Employers may be, under the RDO, vicariously responsible for any discriminatory act done by their employees in the course of their employment, even if the employers did not know or did not approve of what the employees have done.
-Employers are encouraged to avoid inadvertent discrimination by providing their employees, especially those who have customer-facing responsibilities, with the knowledge and skills to sensitively deal with different customer groups. - The EOC encourages providers of goods, facilities and services to cater for a diverse range of customers, as this not only promotes racial harmony, but also broadens business opportunities.
+Both direct and indirect racially discriminatory acts which arise from cultural insensitivity, even without the intention to discriminate, may still be unlawful. - Employers may be, under the RDO, vicariously responsible for any discriminatory act done by their employees in the course of their employment, even if the employers do not know or approve of what the employees have done.
+Employers are encouraged to avoid inadvertent discrimination by providing their employees, especially those who have to serve customers, with the knowledge and skills to sensitively deal with different customer groups. - The EOC encourages providers of goods, facilities or services to cater for a diverse range of customers, as this promotes not only racial harmony, but also business opportunities.

-Unlawful Act of Inciting Hatred Through the Internet (Race Vilification)
+Unlawful Act of Inciting Hatred through the Internet (Racial Vilification)

-The internet and social media have become popular platforms for self-expression, but care should be taken to guard against any action which may cause racial hatred or discord.
+The Internet and social media have become popular platforms for self-expression, but care should be taken to guard against any action which may cause racial hatred or discord.